Ansarkhan012/Plantts/README.md

 ## 🙌 Credits

 - All plant images used are sourced from **Pixabay** and **Yandex Images**
-- Developed with ❤️ by [Your Name]
+- Developed with ❤️ by Ansar Khan

 ---

 ## 📬 Contact

-For any suggestions or queries, feel free to reach out at: **your-email@example.com**
+For any suggestions or queries, feel free to reach out at: **ansarkhanaptech1234@gmail.com**